Black Ecologie Vol V: i (almost) went hunting

 Like any diligent writer, I’d just about sell my first-born for a good story.
 That’s how I ended up at a shooting range in rural Massachusetts learning how to hunt deer.

-Everyone has a friend who loves birdwatching, foraging or hiking, but hunting wildlife remains a sort of ‘third rail’ among nature lovers.
+Everyone has a friend who loves birdwatching, foraging or hiking, but hunting wildlife is the ‘third rail’ among nature-based activities.
 It forces us to ponder: Do I have what it takes to kill an animal?